 - Walter P. de Groot, MD Clinical Phlebology Fellowship Award for 2008, American College of Phebology foundation

 Consequently his patients can count of learning of the latest technologies when they see Dr. Jones.
 Above all, however, Dr. Jones’ focus is to make sure his patients feel comfortable, informed and well taken care of through their entire journey of treatment.
 Furthermore, he is constantly seeking for ways to improve access and quality of care.
-As a result, he strives to continuously improve access care at the Inovia® Vein Specialty Clinics, not only at our original clinic in Bend, Oregon, but at expansion clinics as well.
+As a result, he strives to continuously improve access care at the Inovia Vein Specialty Clinics, not only at our original clinic in Bend, Oregon, but at our newest clinics in Tigard, Oregon, and Northwest Portland, Oregon.